El Cuyo Yucatan, a Charming Hidden Gem on the Beach: Complete Guide

 Is El Cuyo worth visiting?

 Absolutely, yes!
-Especially if you want a change from the touristy Riviera Maya and Cancun El Cuyo is the perfect place where to find tranquillity and peace.
+Especially if you want a change from the touristy Riviera Maya and Cancun, El Cuyo is the perfect place to find tranquility and peace.

-You will find thriving nature, a deserted beach, and happy people that will welcome you with an open heart.
+You will find thriving nature, deserted beaches, and happy people who will welcome you with an open heart.
 You will find cute boutique hotels and delicious restaurants.

 What is El Cuyo known for?

-El Cuyo is mainly known for kitesurfing, but it’s becoming more and more popular as the perfect destination to escape to, from the Riviera Maya.
+El Cuyo is primarily known for kitesurfing, but it’s becoming increasingly popular as a perfect destination to escape to from the Riviera Maya.

 Can you swim in El Cuyo?

-Yes, you can definitely swim and you will enjoy the emerald-green waters.
-It will be likely for you to see manta rays approaching the coast and dolphins flipping in the horizon.
+Yes, you can definitely swim, and you will enjoy the emerald-green waters.
+It will be likely for you to see manta rays approaching the coast and dolphins flipping on the horizon.

 Does El Cuyo have seaweed?

-No, because of its location, the currents don’t bring the seaweed.
-If you see some sort of algae on the shore it’s just part of the local ecosystem.
+No, the currents don’t bring the seaweed to this location.
+If you see some sort of algae on the shore, it’s just part of the local ecosystem.

 Where are the flamingos in El Cuyo?